PowerDNS/dnsdist-ansible/README.md

   - { role: PowerDNS.dnsdist }
 ```

-It is also possible to install dnsdist from custom repositories as demonstated in the example above.
+It is also possible to install dnsdist from custom repositories as demonstrated in the example above.

 ```yaml
 dnsdist_install_epel: True